 Classical education enables students to think critically and biblically by evaluating the works of prominent thinkers and artists of the past and present.
 Teachers encourage students to express themselves creatively in various media forms.
 For Heritage students, the goal is to participate knowledgeably and confidently in the scientific and technological issues of the modern world.

-While Classical education forms much of Heritage pedagogy and curriculum selection, much of the classroom methodology for teaching is influenced by Charlotte Mason, who was a British educator in the late 1800’s.
+While Classical education forms much of Heritage pedagogy and curriculum selection, much of the classroom methodology for teaching is influenced by Charlotte Mason, a 19th century British educator.

 Her primary aims were to instill in children good study and social habits as well as a love of learning.
 Children are “born persons” and need sufficient time to assimilate learning.
 In contrast to some schools that put quality content before students, and do so with such volume and intensity that learning is lost in a sea of facts, Ms. Mason’s methodology encourages depth over breadth.

-Heritage avoids the use of pre-digested textbooks and prefers to use original sources, such as older literature that is rich in what Ms. Mason called “living ideas.”
-Children are not computers needing a teacher/programmer to instill facts into them.
-At Heritage, teachers are similar to tour guides taking students on tours of rich ideas and noble thoughts as a means of inspiring and engaging their minds and imaginations.
+Heritage avoids the use of predigested textbooks and prefers to use original sources, such as older literature that is rich in what is called “living ideas.”
+At Heritage, teachers expose students to rich ideas and noble thoughts as a means of inspiring and engaging their minds and imaginations.

 The education of your child is one of the most important decisions you will make as a parent.
 Thank you for your interest in Heritage.
 We look forward to meeting you.